What is a Workflow?

 The Benefits of Workflow Software

 Workflow software provides organizations with the technology functionality, enabling them to innovate and create new working environments that not only define the business process and tasks, but execute and run them through common day-today applications like Outlook and Word, for example.

 Improves productivity – Automated digital workflows optimize productivity, and therefore reduce the time spent on manual tasks.

 Visibility – Workflows enable managers to see what is happening with business critical processes at every point along the process, and at any moment in time, through graphical representation.

 Faster business reaction to change – Workflow software enables organizations to react quickly and smoothly to market changes through process modifications.

 Improves Accountability – Use workflows to monitor time to execute business functions, creating productivity measurement and continual process improvement.

 The workflow software solutions introduced in the 90’s were based on workflow engines and business rules.
 Their main objective was to replace the paper-based task-routing activities with automated electronic form processes.
 By the late 1990s, the workflow software market integrated advanced functionality, including business rules engines, policy management, modelling tools, process monitoring, and optimization.

-Today workflow software needs to comply with the full BPM discipline of modelling, execution, simulation, optimisation and monitoring functionality.
+Today workflow software needs to comply with the full BPM discipline of modelling, execution, simulation, optimization and monitoring functionality.

-BPM is an integrated collection of critical software technologies that enables the control and management of business processes BPM software is a model-driven workflow environment that makes the model executable, while keeping the model as the central focus for future process changes.
+BPM (Business Process Management) is an integrated collection of critical software systems that enables the control and management of business processes.
+BPM software is a model-driven workflow environment that makes the model executable, while keeping the model as the central focus for future process changes.
 The graphical model is actually metadata that is translated by software into the executed process dynamically